samdjstevens/ecs-microservices-workshop/docs/writing-constructs.md

 We will extract the CDK we wrote to create the backend service into its own `BackendService` construct, so that it is reusable.

-We, and other developers, can then use this to bring up a backend service, just specifying what image to use etc.
+We, and other developers, can then use this to bring up a backend service, where we just need to specify the things that are unique - the container image, the service name, etc.

-### Create the Construct file
+### Create the Construct

 Create a new file called `lib/backend-service.ts` in the stack project, and place the following code inside: